 As the first strategic centre west of the Sydney CBD, Burwood will strengthen its role in Sydney over the next 10 years, attracting new business sectors, higher skilled jobs and a diverse mix of housing.

-By 2036 the population of the Burwood LGA is anticipated to nearly double to 73,500.
+By 2036 the population of the Burwood LGA is anticipated to nearly double.

 Who we are